guillaume-haerinck/opengl-tutorials/EXOS-DEBUG.md

 ### 🤔 The problem

-If you made a mistake when calling OpenGL, you currently won't know why and when.
+If you made a mistake when calling OpenGL, you won't know why and when by default.

 ### 🧐 What is available ?